core-wg/resource-directory/draft-ietf-core-resource-directory.md

 directly querying the /.well-known/core resource on the target device, or by accessing those resources with a multicast request.

-Only information MUST be stored in the resource directory that is discovered from querying the described device's /.well-known/core resource directly.
+Only information SHOULD be stored in the resource directory that is discoverable from querying the described device's /.well-known/core resource directly.

 Data in the resource directory can only be provided by the